Run a service locally

 file containing dependent services.
 In the case of customer-registry-subscriber, we can have a second docker-compose

-file containing a Kalix Proxy for customer-registry-subscriber, a Kalix Proxy for customer-registry and the customer-registry itself.
+file containing a Kalix Runtime for customer-registry-subscriber, a Kalix Runtime for customer-registry and the customer-registry itself.

 At the root of the customer-registry-subscriber service, we can find an alternative docker-compose